Founded in 1968

 The culture of UC Berkeley Graduate School of Journalism is revealed in our heritage.
 It also offers some insight into our future.

-While the University has offered a journalism major since 1937, the professional school was launched in 1968.
+While the University has offered a journalism major since 1937, a professional school wasn't launched until 1968.

 Berkeley Journalism Early Days